pountzas/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay in touch App

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project is a social media app build with RoR.
+It allows users to:
+- send friend requests
+- accept or dicline friend invitations
+- create posts
+- make comments on posts
+- like or dislike the posts

 ## Built With